Recognizing Toponyms in a Diachronic Alpine Corpus of Texts

 The computer faces three problems: 1.
 It does not recognize all the toponyms, especially the names or spellings that are no longer common today (Viesch has become Fiesch).
 2. Some toponyms are in use as normal nouns (virgin, monk) or are part of other names (Hotel Arosa).
 3. The same geographical name can refer to totally different places (in Switzerland there are more than 12 peaks named Schwarzhorn).

 The computer makes mistakes in detecting toponyms because it cannot really grasp the text.
-By contrast, a volunteer who reads carefully and with interest usually has no problem in understand the meaning of words in the context and sees the computer’s errors immediately.
+By contrast, a volunteer who reads carefully and with interest usually has no problem in understanding the meaning of words in the context and sees the computer’s errors immediately.
 In this project, ‘human computation’ and machine learning complement each other.
 Once human beings have corrected a number of texts, we can then create better systems for recognizing toponyms automatically.
 This in turn reduces the correction work for our volunteers.
 Ultimately, this synergy produces texts annotated with precise toponyms that will provide solutions to linguistic and geographic questions.

 It is only with the knowledge of our enthusiastic volunteers that the toponyms of these historical texts can be linked to real geographical references.